DEVELOPING A BIO-DIGITAL CRAFT

 Nancy Diniz

-Nancy Diniz is a Portuguese-American architect and educator with a background in Architecture and Computational Design.
+Nancy Diniz is a Portuguese-American registered architect and educator with a background in Architecture and Computational Design.
 She is the co-founder and partner of bioMATTERS, and serves as Course Leader of the MA Biodesign at Central Saint Martins, University of the Arts London.
-Her work explores the intersection of design, biology, and digital technologies, with over 40 peer-reviewed publications and a curatorial portfolio of symposia and exhibitions focused on living materials, bio-digital craft, data-driven design, interactive media, and immersive technologies (VR/AR).
-Nancy’s work has been exhibited internationally, including at Lisbon Architecture Triennale, Venice Architecture Biennale (GAA Foundation), NYCxDESIGN, Kevin McCloud’s Green Heroes at Grand Designs Live, London Design Week, and Istanbul Design Biennial, among others.
+Her work explores the intersection of design, biology, and digital technologies, with over 60 peer-reviewed publications and a curatorial portfolio of symposia and exhibitions focused on living materials, bio-digital craft, data-driven responsive design and (VR/AR).
+Nancy’s work has been exhibited internationally, including at Lisbon Architecture Triennale, Venice Architecture Biennale (GAA Foundation), NYCxDESIGN, Kevin McCloud’s Green Heroes at Grand Designs Live, London Design Festival, among many others.
 She is the recipient of numerous grants, fellowships and residences, including The Architectural League NY Independent Project Grant 2016 and 2024, Haystack Mountain School of Crafts, Museum of Architecture and Design + Center Rog Ljubljana, Makers with a Mission at Somerset House, NEW INC (NY), FutureWorks NYC, MacDowell Colony, Seoul Art Space Geumcheon, EYEBEAM and Foundation of Science and Technology Portugal.
 She is co-editor of the book Data, Matter, Design: Strategies in Computational Design (Routledge, 2020), and editor of Bio-Calibrated: Tools and Techniques of Biodesign Practices (Research Directions: Biotechnology Design, Cambridge University Press Assessment, 2023).
+She holds a BA(Hons) Architectyre degree from Lusiada University and MSc and MPhil in Architecture from The Bartlett School of Architecture UCL.

 Frank Melendez